SB 68 was written for you.

 Lawsuit growth, 2025

-Class-action allergen-mislabeling filings roughly doubled between 2024 and 2025.
+Class-action allergen-mislabeling filings roughly doubled between 2024 and 2025 at the national level.
 Plaintiff firms are scaling.
-Average settlement: $85K.
-SB 68 makes the documentation gap easier for them to prove in California.
+SB 68 documentation requirements make undisclosed allergens easier to prove in California once the law takes effect.

 Compliance staff at most franchisees